Rajat-T/Stick-Cricket_New/README.md

 3. Pick a mode, choose your team, and start swinging.

 No build step or dependencies are required.

+## Audio System
+The game features an enhanced audio system with:
+- **Web Audio API**: Primary audio system for dynamic sound generation
+- **HTML5 Audio**: Fallback support for browsers with limited Web Audio support
+- **Real Cricket Sounds**: Authentic sound effects for sixes and wickets
+- **Error Handling**: Graceful fallback when audio context cannot be initialized
+- **Audio Testing**: Use `audio_test.html` to debug audio issues

+### Audio Files
+- `Music/Six_hit.mp3` - Sound effect for hitting a six
+- `Music/Wicket_fallen.mp3` - Sound effect for wicket falling
+- Additional sounds can be added to the `Music/` directory

 ## Controls
 - **Batting:** use the arrow keys for different shots.